What Are Dust Mites And Do They Bite?

 So, if we don't have to worry about them biting us then, what's the problem?
-The waste products of the dust mite (feces and dead decaying dust mites) produce an enzyme which is what causes allergic reactions sensitive to adults and children when the become airborne and then inhaled.
+The problem centers around the waste products of the dust mite. (feces and dead decaying dust mites) They produce an enzyme which is what causes allergic reactions sensitive to adults and children when they become airborne and then inhaled.

 This article explains about the dust mite and how to treat your home to make it a healthier environment.